NetoECommerce/App-Tutorial/README.md

 Shortly after you should see an array of orders returned.

+Your applications backend is now setup and handles the Neto OAuth handshake as well as polling for data via the Neto API.
+At this point you could expand on the backend code y adding additional routes, API calls, etc. For this tutorial we will keep things simple and move onto the frontend of our application.

 ## Set up the front-end

 We'll use `create-react-app` to quickly setup a widget that can be rendered on your sandbox store.
+This tool was deprecated in 2023, but works fine for this tutorial.
+In a production environment you should consider generating a React App using [Vite](https://vitejs.dev/) or [Next.js](https://nextjs.org/).

 Navigate out of your back-end project folder and run the following:

 ```bash
 npx create-react-app addon-front-end